 That depends entirely on how the state plans to enforce it – and the meaning of “online ordination.”

 Tennessee’s new Officiant ordination law was written to specifically target two major “churches” that grant instant online ordination – that is, you go to their website, enter your name, hit a button and instantly print an “ordination certificate” off your computer screen, with no human interaction required.

-If you were ordained by First Nation, our ordination process not only meets but exceeds both the current Tennessee law and the new law that becomes effective on July 1.
+If you were ordained by First Nation, our ordination process not only meets but exceeds both the previous Tennessee law and the new law that became effective on July 1, 2019.

 If you are not currently ordained or are concerned about the validity of your ordination and wish to perform marriage ceremonies in Tennessee, please visit our Tennessee ordination page to apply for your minister’s license.